F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 Note that unlike in SQL, the aggregation function does not have to return a single value.
 It can return a series or a dataframe.
 In that case, the result is a dataframe with the columns corresponding to the returned series/dataframe.
 In other words, the **aggregation does not have to actually aggregate the data, it can also transform it**.

-in the groupby object, the columns used for grouping are omitted.
+In the groupby object, the columns used for grouping are omitted if each group is aggregated to exactly one row.
 To keep them, we can use the `group_keys` parameter of the `groupby` function.